sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Risk Treatment (Business Process)

-The selection and implementation of strategies, controls, or measures to manage or mitigate identified risks, such as risk avoidance, risk transfer, risk reduction, or risk acceptance.
+**Risk Treatment:** The selection and implementation of strategies, controls, or measures to manage or mitigate identified risks, such as risk avoidance, risk transfer, risk reduction, or risk acceptance.

 ```{list-table}
 :header-rows: 1